Emotional Loneliness: Managing Social Isolation

 • Situational loneliness.
 Situational loneliness can be caused by major life events, such as moving to a new city, going through a breakup, or starting at a new school.

 • Social loneliness.
-This type of loneliness is caused by not belonging to a group or community.
+This type of loneliness can be caused by not belonging to a group or community.

 • Cultural loneliness.
-Cultural loneliness occurs when a person feels isolated due to cultural differences.
-It’s common in people who move to a new country, as they may experience language barriers or otherwise have a perception of being an outsider.
+Cultural loneliness can occur when a person feels isolated due to cultural differences.
+It can be common in people who move to a new country, as they may experience language barriers or otherwise have a perception of being an outsider.

 • Physical loneliness.
 This type of loneliness can be characterized by a longing for touch or physical connection.
-A person who is physically lonely may miss hugs, holding hands, or other forms of physical affection.
+A person who is physically lonely may miss hugging someone, holding hands, or engaging in other forms of physical affection.

 • Romantic loneliness.
-Romantic loneliness may occur (for those who experience romantic attraction) in the absence of a romantic partner, or when there’s dissatisfaction in one’s romantic relationship(s).
+Romantic loneliness may occur (for those who experience romantic attraction) in the absence of a romantic partner.
+It may also occur when there’s dissatisfaction in one’s romantic relationship(s).

 Causes of social loneliness

 The causes of infrequent social contact and social loneliness in particular can vary and may be numerous.
-Some of the common causes include personal factors, environmental factors, and societal influences.
+Some of the common causes include:

 Personal factors and emotional loneliness

-In addition to self-esteem, people who have experienced past trauma or attachment issues may be more likely to experience emotional loneliness.
+In addition to self-esteem, people who have experienced past trauma or attachment challenges may be more likely to experience emotional loneliness.
 Traumatic events can make it hard to trust other people enough to become vulnerable and close with them.
-For survivors of trauma, it may take more time and additional support to build relationships.
+For survivors of trauma, it may take more time and additional support to build relationships, but there are therapists who specialize in helping people overcome trauma.

 Environmental factors and social isolation